 Starting the Foundation’s 2018 Outreach Efforts with Cardiovascular Disease!

-But going beyond the differences in risk factors and diagnosis of heart disease in women, surgery and treatment brings a new chapter in the awareness campaign of women and heart disease.
+Surgery and treatment brings a new chapter in the awareness campaign of women and heart disease.
 Citing the article from Harvard Health: “Women have smaller and lighter coronary arteries than men do.
 This makes angiography, angioplasty, and coronary bypass surgery more difficult to do, thereby reducing a woman’s chance of receiving a proper diagnosis and having a good outcome.
 Women tend to have more complications following surgery.
 And they’re twice as likely to continue having symptoms several years after coronary angioplasty.
 (They’re usually older than men and have more chronic conditions at the time of their first coronary event.)
 Women’s responses to standard exercise stress tests are also different from men’s, so it’s difficult to interpret the results.
 Fortunately, these problems are diminishing thanks to advances in technology and better understanding of heart disease in women”.

 Dr. DeMaria is a Diplomate in the American Board of Internal Medicine and is board certified by the Subspecialty Board in Cardiovascular Disease.
 He is a past President of both the American College of Cardiology and American Society of Echocardiography.
 He has served as a member of the Subspecialty Board on Cardiovascular Disease of the American Board of Internal Medicine and Chair of the Diagnostic Radiology Study Section of the National Institutes of Health.
 He regularly participates in trials involving non-invasive methods to diagnose and treat heart disease.